 In the dose escalation portion of our ongoing Phase 1/2a clinical trial of EOS-850 in 21 heavily pretreated patients with advanced solid tumors, we observed preliminary evidence of clinical benefit, with seven patients achieving at least stable disease.
-Of these seven patients, as of July 7, 2020, two have exhibited confirmed partial responses, one with CPI-refractory metastatic melanoma and one with heavily pretreated metastatic castration-resistant prostate cancer, or CRPC.
-The antitumor activity results from the dose escalation portion of our ongoing Phase 1/2a clinical trial are considered exploratory and no statistical analysis of the results from this portion of the trial is planned.
-EOS-850 has been reported to be generally well-tolerated, and as of July 7, 2020, with seven of 33 patients remaining on-study, we have observed no dose-limiting toxicity and one possibly drug-related serious adverse event of pericardial effusion, which is under investigation.
+Of these seven patients, as of , 2020, two have exhibited confirmed partial responses, one with CPI-refractory metastatic melanoma and one with heavily pretreated metastatic castration-resistant prostate cancer, or CRPC.
+EOS-850 has been reported to be generally well-tolerated, and as of , 2020, with patients remaining on-study, we have observed no dose-limiting toxicity or drug-related serious adverse events.
 Based on these results, we plan to continue development of EOS-850 both as a monotherapy and in combination with pembrolizumab, a CPI approved for use in a variety of cancers, and with other standard cancer therapies.
 We also plan to further evaluate activity in the monotherapy setting and to identify relevant biomarkers for patient selection.
 We expect to report data from the expansion cohort of this Phase 1/2a clinical trial in the first half of 2021.